Opus Dei: Doctrine

-Opus Dei is an organization of the Catholic Church.
-As such, it shares the doctrines of the Catholic Church and has "no other teaching than the teaching of the Magisterium of the Holy See", as per the founder.

-Opus Dei places special emphasis on certain aspects of Catholic doctrine.
-A central feature of Opus Dei's theology is its focus on the lives of the ordinary Catholics who are neither priests nor monks.
+Opus Dei places emphasis on certain aspects of Catholic doctrine.
+A central point of focus in Opus Dei's theology is the lives of the Catholic laypeople.
 Opus Dei emphasizes the "universal call to holiness": the belief that everyone should aspire to be a saint, as per Jesus' commandment to "Love God with all your heart" (Matthew 22:37) and "Be perfect as your heavenly Father is perfect."
-(Matthew 5:48) Opus Dei also teaches that sanctity is within the reach of everyone, not just a few special individuals, given Jesus' teaching that his demands are "easy" and "light," as his divine assistance is assured.
+(Matthew 5:48) Opus Dei also teaches that sanctity is within the reach of everyone, given Jesus' teaching that his demands are "easy" and "light," as his divine assistance is assured.

-Opus Dei does not have monks or nuns, and only a minority of its members are priests.
+Opus Dei does not have monks or nuns; only a minority of its members are priests.
 Opus Dei emphasizes uniting spiritual life with professional, social, and family life.
 Members of Opus Dei lead ordinary lives, with traditional families and secular careers, and strive to "sanctify ordinary life".
-Indeed, Pope John Paul II called Escrivá "the saint of ordinary life".
+Pope John Paul II called Escrivá "the saint of ordinary life".
 Similarly, Opus Dei stresses the importance of work and professional competence.
-While some religious institutes encourage their members to withdraw from the material world, Opus Dei exhorts its members and all lay Catholics to "find God in daily life" and to perform their work excellently as a service to society and as a fitting offering to God.
-Opus Dei teaches that work not only contributes to social progress but is "a path to holiness".
+Opus Dei exhorts its members and all lay Catholics to "find God in daily life" and to perform their work as a service to society and as an offering to God.
+Opus Dei teaches that work not only contributes to social progress but is a "path to holiness".

-The biblical roots of this Catholic doctrine, according to the founder, are in the phrase "God created man to work" (Genesis 2:15) and Jesus's long life as an ordinary carpenter in a small town.
-Escrivá, who stressed the Christian's duty to follow Christ's example, also points to the gospel account that Jesus "has done everything well" (Mark 7:37).

-The foundation of the Christian life, stressed Escrivá, is divine filiation: Christians are children of God, identified with Christ's life and mission.
-Other main features of Opus Dei, according to its official literature, are freedom, respecting choice and taking personal responsibility, and charity, love of God above all and love of others.
+The biblical roots of this Catholic doctrine, according to the founder, are in the phrase "God created man to work" (Genesis 2:15) and Jesus' time as a carpenter in a small town.
+Escrivá also points to the gospel account that Jesus "has done everything well" (Mark 7:37).
+The foundation of the Christian life, as stressed by Escrivá, is divine filiation: Christians are children of God, identified with Christ's life and mission.
+Other main ideals of Opus Dei, according to its official literature, are freedom, respecting choice, taking personal responsibility, charity, and love of God above all and love of others.

 At the bottom of Escrivá's understanding of the "universal call to holiness" are two dimensions, subjective and objective, according to Fernando Ocariz, a Catholic theologian and prelate of Opus Dei since 2017.
 The subjective is the call given to each person to become a saint, regardless of their place in society.
 The objective refers to what Escrivá calls Christian materialism: all of creation, even the most material situation, is a meeting place with God, and leads to union with him.